-A. Direct materials must become a physical part of the finished product and their costs must be separately and conveniently traceable through the manufacturing process to specific units of the finished product.
+A. Direct materials must become a physical part of the finished product and their costs must be separate and traceable through the manufacturing process to specific units of the finished product.
 Examples for a furniture manufacturer include wood, leather, steel, etc. Indirect materials become part of the finished product, but their minor costs cannot conveniently be traced directly to individual units of the finished products.
 They are included as part of manufacturing overhead.
 Examples for a furniture manufacturer include thread, glue, snaps, etc.

 B. Direct labor cost is the compensation of employees who physically convert raw materials into the company's products and whose efforts can be traced directly to specific units of finished goods.
-Examples for a furniture manufacturer include machine operators and assemblers.
+Examples of direct material at a furniture manufacturer include machine operators and assemblers.
 Indirect labor is factory labor that is difficult to trace to individual units of specific products.
 Instead, the cost is included in manufacturing overhead.
-Examples for a furniture manufacturer include costs for forklift operators, janitors, and plant managers.
+Examples of indirect labor at a furniture manufacturer include costs for forklift operators, janitors, and plant managers.